zekesarosi/APPHYSICS/readme.txt

 Hello fellow physics students!

 I wrote this program to assist with the AP Physics 1 Test.
+This program can ONLY be run on the TI-84 Plus CE/ Silver Addition calculators.
+If you have a TI-84 Plus calculator I have a modified program for that model calculator.

 This program is capable of solving for variables in Kinematics, Energy/Work, Momentum/Impulse, Force, Projectile Motion, Center Of Mass.
 On top of this you can do Vector Sums, and there is a short list of equations that are invaluable for the test but do not appear on the equation sheet.